rackerlabs/support-how-to/content/rackconnect/rackconnect-faq.md

 the snapshot must have a clean SSH configuration that permits root login, with port 22 open in iptables, and accepts password authentication.

-#### Can I use first generation cloud server customer images with next generation cloud servers?

-The snapshot migration feature enables a Rackspace customer to take a snapshot of their eligible first generation cloud server and create a new next generation cloud server from that snapshot.
-With a few button clicks, a new next generation cloud server is up and running that is an exact copy, data-wise, of the first generation server.
-The new next generation cloud server has a new IP address, but you will experience no downtime.

-#### Can I migrate my first generation cloud servers to next generation cloud servers?

-An automated migration process will not be available upon launch, but we anticipate that one will be made available in the future.

 #### How do I retrieve the public IP address for a next generation cloud server that has been recently provisioned?